senolakkas/ERPNext-Turkish-Payment/README.md

-## Razorpay Integration
+## Iyzipay Integration

-Razorpay Payment Gateway Integration with Frappe/ERPNext
+Iyzipay Payment Gateway Integration with Frappe/ERPNext

 ### Usage

 To get url for payment

 1. Make a DocType for Order
-2. On "pay now" button, redirect to razorpay_checkout page
+2. On "pay now" button, redirect to iyzipay_checkout page
 3. When payment is authorized `on_payment_authorized` is called on the Order

 ### Example